-Here are a few things I have learned to do, that makes my life full of happiness.
+Here are a few things I have learned to do, that make my life full of happiness.

 A Chinese proverb says “that the birds of worry and care fly over your head, this you cannot change, but that they build nests in your hair, this you can prevent”.

 Yes, you will always be happy together.
-Kill expectation before it steals your happiness, and possibly destroy your relationship.
+Kill expectation before it steals your happiness, and possibly destroys your relationship.